 Onboarding processes are made simple.
 You can set employees up for success by providing them with the training resources they need to hit the ground running.
 This process can be automated so that you don’t even have to lift a finger.

 If your organization is in an industry that requires certification and compliance training, an LMS platform is critical.

 It’s critical to empower your employees by reaching them with communications in a way that they can understand it.
 A modern intranet platform should offer a variety of accessibility features.
 Examples include text translation across languages, text-to-speech for the visually impaired, and subtitling on video resources.

 A wide variety of languages should be supported so that your diverse workforce can communicate with each other.
 This can go a long way with building a culture of inclusion and collaboration.

 A modern intranet should represent a ‘one-stop shop’ for all employee resources and information.
 This means employees should be able to access third-party applications directly from the dashboard of your intranet platform.
 This provides your employees convenient and immediate access to any resources they need to do their jobs.

-Having a wide slate of third-party integrations allows your employees to have an uninterrupted experience by enabling them to access any enterprise systems or integrations directly from their dashboard.
+Having a wide slate of third-party integrations allows your employees to have an uninterrupted experience.
+They can access any enterprise systems or integrations directly from their dashboard.

 #19: Branding & Customization

-Your brand is a representation of your company’s values and is an important part of both a consumer and an employee’s experience.
+Your brand is a representation of your company’s values and is an important part of both consumer and employee experience.